kushpatelj86/CPSC-455-Project/README.md

   All messages are encrypted using the AES-GCM algorithm, which provides authentication, to generate the key you must run the command "openssl rand -hex 32 > aes-key.pem"

 - **Rate Limiting:**
-  If a client sends more than 5 requests within 10 seconds, further requests during that same 10-second window will be rejected.
-After the 10 seconds have passed, their count is reset, and they can
+  If a client sends more than 5 requests during the first minute he will be restricted from sending more messages
+- **Secure Certificates:**
+  I ran the web sockets on a https server and to generate the certificates required for running it on a https server you must